MrBrezina/disfluency-study/README.md

-# Word sequence study
+# Word recognition study

-A simple website to collect data for a study.
+A simple website to collect data for our word recognition study.